‘The Bold And The Beautiful’ Spoilers: Liam Panics, Quinn Gets Flustered, And Ivy’s Conversation With Katie Sparks Suspicions

 Viewers will have to stay tuned to see how Steffy reacts to his, but Bold and Beautiful spoilers from Soap Central detail that later in the week, Wyatt and Liam will connect somehow.
 Wyatt will admit that he had some ulterior motives in granting Steffy the divorce, and everybody will be curious to see if he’s really letting go of her or if this is just a tactic to try to rein her back in again.
 Will the chaos in this love triangle continue or are things close to finally being resolved?

 Over the course of the next few episodes, Bold and Beautiful spoilers hint that both Quinn and Ridge will face questions about how their relationship with one another has shifted.
-In addition, she will suggest to Eric that he make Ridge co-CEO with Steffy, using the excuse that it would surely help mend the family rifts.
+Also, she will suggest to Eric that he make Ridge co-CEO with Steffy, using the excuse that it would surely help mend the family rifts.